jamesbriggs/oom-report/README.md

 ```
 Notes:

+* RAM is reported in KB.
 * Current kernels kill the largest user of RAM by default, so in this case the process named java2.
-* Note that 13 GB is accounted from 16 GB.
+* 13 GB is accounted from 16 GB.
 Likely the remainder is used by the kernel itself.

-License: Apache 2
+License: Apache 2.0